mongodb/docs/mms/source/install.rst

 Replace "``[LOG-DIRECTORY]`` with the path to your MongoDB logs.

 This command allows the agent survive the current terminal session and writes all messages to the ``agent.log`` file.
-You may include this command in your MongoDB control script or use your system's ``/etc/rc.local`` equivalent.
+You may include this command in your MongoDB control script or use your system's ``/etc/rc.local`` equivalent; however, avoid running the agent as root.

 See the :doc:`deployment <deployment>` documentation for more information on strategies for deploying the agent and your monitoring